GregoryBWilson/Amazon_Vine_Analysis/README.md

 ### 2.2 Determine Bias of Vine Reviews

-In figures 9 through 13 and the associated code fences you can see how the review data is separated to conduct our analysis of paid and unpaid reviews.
-Scroll don to figure 14 for a review of the 5 star analysis results and why we chose to have a more indepth looks at what was happening in the reviews.
+In figures 9 through 13 and the associated code fences, you can see how the review data is separated to conduct our analysis of paid and unpaid reviews.
+Scroll down to figure 14 for a review of the 5 star analysis results and why we chose to have a more in-depth look at what was happening in the reviews.